 - Weight/ease of handling — How easy the litter is to transport, pour, and handle.
 Lightweight litters and litters available in smaller containers are generally easier to handle.

-Deep Dive: the Best Non-Tracking Cat Litters
+Our Expert Picks for the Best Non-Tracking Cat Litter

 1) tuft + paw Really Great Cat Litter

-Price: $29 for 9.5 lbs (shipping included) = $3.05/lb
+Price: $29 for 9.5 lbs = $3.05/lb (shipping included)

 Disclaimer: Yes, we included our own cat litter here.
 This is only because we think it performs excellently as a non-tracking litter.
 We subjected it to the same scrutiny as every other litter on this list and asked for honest opinions from experts.